biosimulations/biosimulations/docs/src/users/faqs.md

 - Incorrect KiSAO ids for algorithms: Some simulation tools produce SED-ML files that indicate different algorithms than what the simulation tool actually used to execute the simulation.
 - Inconsistent plot axes: Some simulation tools produces SED-ML files where curves in the same plot have mixed (linear and log) x, y, and/or z axes.

-Biosimulations provides two web applications for [validating SED-ML files](https://biosimulations.org/utils/validate-simulation) and [COMBINE/OMEX archives](https://biosimulations.org/utils/validate-project).
+runBioSimulations provides two web applications for [validating SED-ML files](https://run.biosimulations.org/utils/validate-simulation) and [COMBINE/OMEX archives](https://run.biosimulations.org/utils/validate-project).
 [BioSimulators-utils](https://github.com/biosimulators/biosimulators_utils) provides a command-line program and Python API for validating SED-ML files and COMBINE/OMEX archives.

 We are working with the SED-ML community to clarify the specifications of SED-ML and resolve these inconsistencies.
 To drive consistency, we also developed the [BioSimulators test suite](https://github.com/biosimulators/Biosimulators_test_suite) for verifying whether simulation tools execute COMBINE/OMEX archives and SED-ML files consistently with the specifications of these formats.
 In addition, we developed [BioSimulators utils](https://github.com/biosimulators/Biosimulators_utils), a Python package which provides methods for more deeply validating COMBINE/OMEX archives and SED-ML files.

 **How can I create a COMBINE/OMEX archive?**

-[Biosimulations](https://biosimulations.org) provides a simple web-based tool for creating COMBINE/OMEX archives from model files.
+[runBioSimulations](https://run.biosimulations.org) provides a simple web-based tool for creating COMBINE/OMEX archives from model files.
 [BioSimulators-utils](https://github.com/Biosimulators/Biosimulators_utils) provides a command-line tool and a Python API for creating COMBINE/OMEX archives.

 Below are several additional tools for creating SED-ML files and COMBINE/OMEX archives.